thealing/RedBallGame/README.md

 - My Levels
   - Click the + button to create a new empty level
   - Click a level to edit or delete it
-  - Long click a level to change it's name
+  - Double click a level to change it's name
 - Public Levels
-  - The levels are sorted by publish date (the latest is on the top)
+  - The levels are sorted by publish date
-  - The names of the levels along with the username of their author are displayed
+  - The name and author of each level is displayed
+  - Levels be downloaded and edited by anyone
 - Editor
   - Moving
     - Drag objects to move them
     - Drag the background to move the camera
-    - Long click to set coordinates
+    - Double click to set coordinates
   - Drawing
     - Materials: grass, lava, ice, invisible
     - Shapes: free-form, line, rectangle, oval